 Artistic Statement by Douglas Tappin, composer/librettist of I Dream

-At the core of the story, is a plight that is one of injustice – the plight of the poor, the needy, the orphaned, the oppressed, the downtrodden, the stranger, the captive, the hated one, the ones who are persecuted … The most remarkable thing to me about the story is the way people chose to confront it was by using love, which is astonishing.
-And not just a theoretical concept of love, but love that was walked out in a strong, practical way.
+At the core of the story is a plight that is one of injustice – the plight of the poor, the needy, the orphaned, the oppressed, the downtrodden, the stranger, the captive, the hated one, the ones who are persecuted.
+But the most remarkable thing about the story is the way some people chose to confront that plight – with love.
+And not just a theoretical concept of love, but love that was expressed in a strong, practical way.

-The focus for I Dream is the 36 hours leading up to Dr. King’s assassination on April 4, 1968, and a series of dreams, reminiscences and premonitions … leading up to that point and beyond, right to the fateful moment on the balcony of Memphis’ Lorraine Motel.
-It is an exploration, challenge and articulation of the villain and the hero within the heart, humanity and façade of a man.
-It is a work that effectively bridges classical and popular traditions in its composition and orchestration …
+The focus of I Dream is the thirty-six hours leading up to Dr. King’s assassination on April 4th 1968 and a series of dreams, reminiscence, and premonitions in respect of his life leading up to that point and beyond, right to the fateful moment on the balcony of Memphis’ Lorraine Motel.
+It is an exploration and poetic interpretation of the villain and the hero within the heart, humanity and façade of a man.

-I set out to create something artistically excellent (musically, lyrically and as a matter of production) and entertaining – a powerful, moving and inspiring operatic experience that is definitive, memorable and endures.
-Additionally, I wrote and composed I Dream to honor the life and work of Martin Luther King, Jr. and the movement he inspired, to unite diverse individuals and institutions in understanding the prophetic message of Dr. King … by remembering Dr. King’s dream in the midst of contemporary culture, to move those who experience I Dream to live that dream by loving as Dr. King did
+I set out to create something artistically excellent: musically, lyrically and as a matter of production – and something entertaining: a powerful, moving operatic experience that is definitive, memorable, and enduring.
+Additionally, I wrote and composed I Dream to honor the life and work of Martin Luther King, Jr. and the movement he inspired, to unite diverse individuals and institutions in understanding the prophetic message of Dr. King and, by remembering Dr. King’s dream in the midst of contemporary culture, to inspire those who experience I Dream to live that dream…by loving as Dr. King did.